arbwasisi/AI-Programming-with-Python-Udacity-project/README.md

 and run the app. `model_fn.py` downloads a pretrained neural network with pytorch, trains the model, and saves it to a checkpoint which we can load from for later use.
-That last two modules `train.py` and `predict.py` are `main()` calls that take the users inputs, builds and trains the module and provides a prediction, for the given image, the like top 5 flowers in the image.
+That last two modules `train.py` and `predict.py` are `main()` calls that take the users inputs, builds and trains the module and provides a prediction, for the given image, the likely top 5 flowers in the image.